 Loss of Earnings Claims – As well as claiming for your physical injuries or illnesses, you may need to make a financial claim for any lost income.
 This guide explains when you could claim and how.

-Assault at Work Claims – This guide provides information on what you should do if you injured in an assault at work.
+Assault at Work Claims – This guide provides information on what you should do if you are injured in an assault at work and how to find a lawyer if your employer violated their duty of care towards you.

-Employers Liability (Compulsory Insurance) Act 1969 – This act means that employers must have insurance in place to cover them for an accident at work claims.
+Employers Liability (Compulsory Insurance) Act 1969 – This act means that employers must have insurance to cover them for an accident at work claims.

 RIDDOR Reporting – The HSE rules about the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013.

-The Factories Act 1961 – Legislation, enforced by the HSE, regarding employees’ health and safety working in factories.
+The Factories Act 1961 – Legislation enforced by the HSE regarding employees’ health and safety working in factories – this protects employees.

-Could I sue my employer for negligence FAQ?
+Could I sue my employer for negligence FAQs?

 What reasons can you sue your employer?